Michael Osei (footballer, born 1971): Caracas

 In 1996, Osei joined, Venezuelan Primera División giants Caracas F.C. playing in 1995–96 season and featuring in the Copa Libertadores for a season.
 He made four appearances in 1996 Copa Libertadores.

 Mainz 05

-After leaving Caracas FC, Osei joined 1.
-FSV Mainz 05 in 1996 and in the process being in the same squad and playing alongside people like German coach Jürgen Klopp, Torsten Lieberknecht, Bruno Akrapović, and Dimo Wache.
+After leaving Caracas FC, Osei joined Mainz 05 in 1996 and in the process being in the same squad and playing alongside people like German coach Jürgen Klopp, Torsten Lieberknecht, Bruno Akrapović, and Dimo Wache.
 He played for the club for one season making five appearances scoring one goal in the 2.
 Bundesliga.
 He scored his only goal with the club in a match against 1.
 FC Lokomotive Leipzig on 6 August 1996, the match ended in a 2–1 home win.
 He left the club in 1997.